awsdocs/aws-lambda-developer-guide/doc_source/configuration-function-zip.md

-# Creating Lambda functions defined as \.zip file archives<a name="configuration-function-zip"></a>
+# Deploying Lambda functions as \.zip file archives<a name="configuration-function-zip"></a>

 When you create a Lambda function, you package your function code into a deployment package\.
 Lambda supports two types of deployment packages: [container images](gettingstarted-package.md#gettingstarted-package-images) and [\.zip file archives](gettingstarted-package.md#gettingstarted-package-zip)\.
 The workflow to create a function depends on the deployment package type\.
-To configure a function defined as a container image, see [Creating Lambda functions defined as container images](configuration-images.md)\.
+To configure a function defined as a container image, see [Deploying Lambda functions as container images](gettingstarted-images.md)\.

 You can use the Lambda console and the Lambda API to create a function defined with a \.zip file archive\.
 You can also upload an updated \.zip file to change the function code\.